Swamiji on Facebook Swamiji on Twitter Swamiji on Youtube

 Our life is not physical or social, though it appears to be such.
 Our life is mainly psychological.
 We may be politically important persons, socially very busy people, and individuals of importance and respectability, all which are a camouflage of what we are inside because the outer activities and relationships, whatever be the name that we give to them, are the efforts of what we really are within ourselves.

 Our search for whatever be the aim of our life, and our joys and sorrows, are neither physical features nor social or political phenomena.
-Our joys and sorrows and are not political and social; they are purely personal, inward, psychological.
+Our joys and sorrows are not political and social; they are purely personal, inward, psychological.
 They are projected outside, and they become problems and matters for consideration—politically, socially, and so on.

 We have heard it said, perhaps one thousand times, that it is essential to know one’s own self.
 This has become a sort of shibboleth which has lost all its meaning.
 Everyone knows this old, old saying, from the Oracle of Delphi right down to the present day: One has to know oneself.
 The number of times that we have heard it is such that, actually, this oracle has no sense for us.
 A thing with which we are too familiar loses its significance to some extent.